FancyOink/MG_LC_Parser_reimplment/README.md

 # MG_LC_Parser_reimplment
-Reimplementierung des LC-Parsers von "A sound and complete left corner parsing for Minimalist Grammar"
+Reimlementation of the LC-Parsers for MGs from "A sound and complete left corner parsing for Minimalist Grammar" by Stanojevi´c